Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   .. versionadded:: 3.3

+  .. versionchanged:: 3.15
+    Multiple languages can be specified for ``languages``.
+    CMake 3.14 and earlier only accepted a single language.

   ``1`` when the language used for compilation unit matches any of the comma-separated entries in ``languages``, otherwise ``0``.
 This expression may be used to specify compile options, compile definitions, and include